pytorch/pytorch/docs/source/dynamo/custom-backends.rst

 Debugging Backend
 -----------------

-Suppose you wanted to better understand what is going on during a compilation you can create a custom compiler which we’ll refer to as a backend that will print pretty print the fx ``GraphModule`` extracted from dynamo’s bytecode analysis and return a ``forward()`` callable.
+If you want to better understand what is going on during a compilation, you can create a custom compiler, which is referred to as backend in this section, that will print pretty print the fx ``GraphModule`` extracted from Dynamo’s bytecode analysis and return a ``forward()`` callable.

+For example:

 .. code-block:: python